Uwill18/Cordinus_Global/README.md

 -----------------------------------------
-Courtesy of:
+In Affiliation with H2Apps, Courtesy of:

-Author: Uri W. Easter
+Author: Celestin Moreau

-Student Application Version: 2.0
+Student Application Version: 3.0

-Date: 05/18/2023
+Date: 05/19/2023